-Due to moderate climate, the best time to visit Portugal is in summer, so you can enjoy many seaside attractions, but you can visit any time on the year and especially in spring and autumn.
+Due to the moderate climate, the best time to visit Portugal is in summer, so you can enjoy many seaside attractions, but you can visit any time of the year and especially in spring and autumn.

 Portugal is part of the European Union and Eurozone and the official currency is Euro.
 You should always pay attention when paying bills if you are coming from non-Euro countries and mind the exchange rate.
 (Xe.com).
 Major credit cards are accepted almost everywhere, but please do check card charges from your bank in foreign countries before the trip.

-Portugal is relatively small country but there are plenty of attractions to visit, so we are just providing you with the selection of top things to see.
+Portugal is a relatively small country but there are plenty of attractions to visit, so we are just providing you with the selection of top things to see.

 Pena Palace.
 A 19th-century, Romanticist palace above the city of Sintra, west of Lisbon.
 Located on a rocky hill surrounded by a park.

 Jerónimos Monastery.
 Former monastery, now a world heritage site, hosting archaeology and maritime museums.
 Built during the 16th century, this magnificent example of late Gothic architecture is located in Lisbon municipality.

 Bairro Alto.
 A central district of Lisbon, consisting of several neighborhoods, is full of life in the evening with authentic restaurants and Fado music performances.

 Rossio Square.
 A Pedro IV Square in Lisbon, popularly known as Rossio Square.
-Large square with statue of Pedro IV, a fountain and several shops and restaurants.
+Large square with a statue of Pedro IV, a fountain, and several shops and restaurants.
 Popular meeting place.

 Praça do Comércio.
 A public square in Lisbon near Tagus River, dominated by arch and statue.
 Filled with cafes and shops.

 Castle of the Moors.
 A 10th-century hilltop Moorish fortress in Sintra.
-Offering panoramic view of the city and the sea alongside hiking paths leading to the castle.
+Offering a panoramic view of the city and the sea alongside hiking paths leading to the castle.

 Quinta da Regaleira.
-Palace and gardens, enlisted as a cultural heritage by UNESCO.
+Palace and gardens enlisted as a cultural heritage by UNESCO.
 Located in the historic center of Sintra, this early 20th century built estate is often hosting cultural events and hosts a chapel and a museum.